Agafonov's Theorem for finite and infinite alphabets and probability distributions different from equidistribution: Introduction

 \subsubsection{Agafonov's Theorem and its generalizations}

-Agafonov's Theorem \cite{Agafonov} was one of the end results of multiple efforts grappling with the two notions of (i) \emph{kollektiv} (roughly, $\alpha \in \{0,1\}^\omega$ is a kollektiv wrt.\ a set $\mathcal{S}$ of selection strategies if the limiting frequency of $1$ is unchanged after applying any strategy in $\mathcal{S}$ to $\alpha$\footnote{The exact definition of kollektiv differs subtly across different authors, compare e.g. \cite{vonMiseskollektiv}, \cite{Church40}, and \cite{Postnikova61}.
-The original notion of kollektiv introduced by von Mises \cite{vonMiseskollektiv} had no constraints on the set $\mathcal{S}$, but this turned out to be essentially fruitless \cite{Tornier29,Reichenbach32,Kamke33,Copeland36}.}), and (ii) \emph{admissible sequence} and its relation to the notion of normal sequence \cite{Copeland28,Reichenbach32,Reichenbach37,PostnikovPyateskii,Postnikov}.
-Agafonov's Theorem itself had a virtually unknown precursor in a beautiful result by Postnikova \cite{Postnikova61} that showed, with the terminology of the present paper, that $\alpha \in \{0,1\}^\omega$ is normal if{f} the distribution of 1s is preserved by selection strategies depending only on a finite number of preceding bits.
+Agafonov's Theorem \citep{Agafonov} was one of the end results of multiple efforts grappling with the two notions of (i) \emph{kollektiv} (roughly, $\alpha \in \{0,1\}^\omega$ is a kollektiv wrt.\ a set $\mathcal{S}$ of selection strategies if the limiting frequency of $1$ is unchanged after applying any strategy in $\mathcal{S}$ to $\alpha$\footnote{The exact definition of kollektiv differs subtly across different authors, compare e.g. \citep{vonMiseskollektiv}, \citep{Church40}, and \citep{Postnikova61}.
+The original notion of kollektiv introduced by von Mises \citep{vonMiseskollektiv} had no constraints on the set $\mathcal{S}$, but this turned out to be essentially fruitless \citep{Tornier29,Reichenbach32,Kamke33,Copeland36}.}), and (ii) \emph{admissible sequence} and its relation to the notion of normal sequence \citep{Copeland28,Reichenbach32,Reichenbach37,PostnikovPyateskii,Postnikov}.
+Agafonov's Theorem itself had a virtually unknown precursor in a beautiful result by Postnikova \citep{Postnikova61} that showed, with the terminology of the present paper, that $\alpha \in \{0,1\}^\omega$ is normal if{f} the distribution of 1s is preserved by selection strategies depending only on a finite word (see \autoref{def:strategy} for the formal definition of \emph{Postnikova strategies}).